Reference of NX Scripting Functions

 ninoxApp() - returns one of "android-phone" | "android-tablet" | "ipad" | "iphone" | "mac" | "web", identifying the type of app

-openURL(string) - opens the web browser
+openURL(link) - opens the browser with a given link

 raw(value) – returns the internal / raw representation of a value as a text

 urlEncode(string) - adds percent encodings to a string

 urlDecode(string) - removes percent encoding from a string

 urlOf(record) - will generate a link for the given record